Skip to content

 The settings app is a primary element of Sleex.
 On It, you can find multiple tabs with different functions:

-• The Appearence tab is to configure simple elements such as the wallpaper, the color scheme and the light/dark mode.
+• The Style tab is to configure simple elements such as the wallpaper, the color scheme and the light/dark mode.

 • The Interface tab is to configure the sleex shell elements.